BenLam2000/Uni_projects/ECE4078-Intelligent Robotics-2023-G2/README.md

 *pic of astar drawn*

-After the robot reaches each waypoint, it will rotate on the spot and perform trilateration similar to part 3 *link to one of the turn360 measure in part 4 video* to estimate its current location.
+After the robot reaches each waypoint, it will rotate on the spot and perform trilateration similar to part 3 (<a href="https://youtu.be/f8h7jwVJRQ0?si=wPZ15ErTzgAfGS_a&t=883" target="_blank">from video</a>) to estimate its current location.
 The path will be adjusted so that it always uses the current location estimate and the next waypoint, so it will be robust even if the robot does not reach precisely at the desired waypoint.

 The maximum allowable distance between any 2 waypoints is set to a relatively small value compared to each grid of the arena so that it checks its current location often enough that it will not deviate from the desired waypoint until it collides with an obstacle or go out of arena bounds.
 In a way this is considered in-built obstacle avoidance and a dedicated algorithm is no longer needed for this.